xfqbuaa/CarND-Semantic-Segmentation/README.md

 ### Introduction
 In this project, we'll label the pixels of a road in images using a Fully Convolutional Network (FCN).
 FCN Netweork is established and trained according to these following steps.

-* A VGG16 model pretrained on ImageNet for classification has been loaded and used as encoder to downsample the input images and extract features.
+* Loaded a pre-trained VGG16 model as encoder to downsample the input images and extract features.
-* VGG16's fully-connected layer has been replaced by 1-by-1 convolutions in order to preserve spatial information.
+* Replaced VGG16's fully-connected layer with 1-by-1 convolutions in order to preserve spatial information.
-* Then we'll upsample the input to the original image size and add two skip connections to retain some lost information during encodering process.
+* Upsampled the input to the original image size and added two skip connections to retain some lost information during encodering process.
-* Kitti Road dataset has been used to train FCN model.
+* Trained FCN model with Kitti Road dataset.
-* AWS EC2 AMI has been used as GPU calcualtion tool to finish this project.
+* Calculated on AWS EC2 AMI.
 ### Summary
 There are some sample images shown below including original, gound truth and images output from FCN model.